-In particular, privacy breaches could occur and may result in unauthorized access and disclosure or use of personal information.
-Many jurisdictions in which we do business are developing and implementing reporting requirements relating to cyber security and more stringent consumer privacy legislation.
-Our global privacy program requires adherence to our global privacy commitment, local laws and local privacy policies.
-We monitor emerging privacy legislation and we have established a network of privacy officers in the business segments to monitor and provide guidance on handling personal information and for reporting privacy incidents to appropriate management for response and resolution.
-In addition, we conduct privacy impact assessments, training and regular monitoring and reporting to help mitigate these risks.
+Many jurisdictions in which we do business are developing and implementing cyber security reporting requirements and more stringent consumer privacy legislation.
+Our global privacy program monitors adherence to our global privacy commitments, local laws and local privacy policies.
+We have also established a network of privacy officers across the Company who monitor emerging privacy legislation and provide guidance on handling personal information and help manage, report and resolve any privacy incidents that may occur.
+We also conduct privacy training, provide regular monitoring and reporting and carry cyber risk insurance to help mitigate the impact of privacy incidents.

-Social media risks could also significantly impact our reputation due to the broad reach and real-time interaction of such media.
-We monitor social media to enable us to take action to mitigate an event that could potentially have a negative impact on our brand.
+Social media risks could also significantly impact our reputation due to the broad reach and real-time interaction of online media reporting.
+We monitor social media so that we may take swift action in mitigating any event that has the potential to negatively impact our brand.